chriswlai/DEM-blending/README.md

-Prototyping and testing in Python done in vira-testing, final version in C++ file geotiff_dev.cpp in vira.
+Prototyping and testing in vira-testing folder using Python.

+The final version is geotiff_dev.cpp in vira folder using C++.